Introduce your pupils to the wonderful world of Shakespeare

 A stunning show: definitely the best thing I have ever seen for schools and a brilliant way to develop the children's interest in high-quality literature and theatre.

 There are a limited number of places available for Primary Theatre.
-Where demand is high, priority will be given to schools in boroughs with a high level of disadvantage, with a high proportion of students in receipt of free school meals or with English as an additional language.
+Where demand is high, priority will be given to schools with a high proportion of relatively high levels of deprived pupils (as measured by those who are eligible for Free School Meals and Pupil Premium).

-Supported by: The Mohn Westlake Foundation, The Ingram Trust, Archie Sherman Charitable Trust, Behrens Foundation, Cleopatra Trust, The Ernest Cook Trust, Jill and David Leuw, Mulberry Trust, Newcomen Collett Foundation, The Royal Victoria Hall Foundation, St Olave's Foundation Fund, and The Topinambour Trust.
+Primary schools touring is supported by: The Mohn Westlake Foundation, The Garfield Weston Foundation, The Ingram Trust, The Hearn Foundation, Archie Sherman Charitable Trust, The Behrens Foundation, Cleopatra Trust, The Dorset Foundation, Jill and David Leuw, Mulberry Trust, Newcomen Collett Foundation, St Olave's Foundation Fund, and The Topinambour Trust.

 Click here to find out how Primary Theatre can support Artsmark